musmax/alx-low_level_programming/README.md

-this is meant to teach us about pointer and array
+#! this is my alx-low-level-programming